pymedphys/pymedphys/lib/pymedphys/docs/lib/howto/add-a-linac.md

 <https://www.python.org/ftp/python/3.9.2/python-3.9.2-embed-amd64.zip>.

-Also, given this installation of PyMedPhys is only going to be running as an iCom listener it doesn't need any extra dependencies.
+Also, given this installation of PyMedPhys is only going to be running as an iCom listener it only needs a very minimal set of dependencies.

 To install PyMedPhys within the embedded distribution [these notes](https://www.christhoung.com/2018/07/15/embedded-python-windows/)